-A graded running program can help you build lower leg strength.
+A graded running programme can help you build lower-leg strength.
 Start by running on a treadmill and increasing the incline for short periods to build strength and allow your lower body to adapt.
-Gradually increase the duration at an incline and then increase the percent incline.
+Gradually increase the duration at an incline and then increase the incline percentage.
 Once you feel confident, progress to running hills outside on the pavement.

 5.Wear Sports Compression Socks